 Our operations expose us to risks associated with a pandemic, or outbreak of contagious diseases in the human population, including the COVID-19 pandemic.
 The COVID-19 pandemic has resulted in governments around the world implementing stringent measures to help control the spread of the virus.
-The COVID-19 pandemic is adversely affecting the economies and financial markets of many countries and could result in an economic downturn.
-Any resulting economic downturn could adversely affect our business, financial condition, demand for our products and contribute to volatile supply and demand conditions affecting prices and volumes in the markets for our products and raw materials.
+These measures currently and will continue to impact us, our customers, employees, consumers, contract manufacturers and others with whom we do business.
+The results have the potential to negatively affect our business including its financial condition, demand for our products and contribute to volatile supply and demand conditions affecting prices and volumes in the markets for our products and raw materials.